Part book club, part writing class (minus the homework) for new and emerging writers who love words and want to dive deeper into the craft of writing.

 We meet online in a group of up to eight writers and cover a different theme each session.

-Our first series for 2023 is finished, but were are cooking up the next round as we speak.
+We are cooking up a new round of workshops for 2025.
 This will include some new topics and a reprise of some of our previous topics.

 Previous topics